Avalonswanderer/widevine_eme_fingerprinting/README.md

 To set up a working environment, you need to provide the `index.html` and `script_eme_full.js` to a webpage through HTTPS.
 Replace the rogueUrl variable within the JS script to the url of the server in charge to collect the fingerprints.

+As a test, you can open `index.html` as a local file within your web browser and check JS console logs to inspect sent messages.

 ## Disclaimer & Responsible Disclosure

 This PoC was made in the context of a scientific study and is meant to be used only for academic and educational purposes.
 Our findings have been timely communicated to all concerned parties following responsible disclosure process.